zoomacode/hugo-site/content/posts/fluent-python-part-1.md

 # Fluent Python: learnings (part 1)

-Somebody recommended [Fluent Python by Luciano Romalho](https://www.oreilly.com/library/view/fluent-python-2nd/9781492056348/) on twitter as a wonderful book about Python and the data structures part is great in particular.
-On my current project, I do a lot of data transformation and I started wondering if the book can help me to sharpen my python skills.
+Somebody recommended [Fluent Python by Luciano Romalho](https://www.oreilly.com/library/view/fluent-python-2nd/9781492056348/) on Twitter as a wonderful book about Python and the data structures part, in particular, is great.
+On my current project, I do a lot of data transformations and I started wondering if the book could help me sharpen my python skills.
 I’ve just finished reading the first, Data Structures, part of the book and I have something to say.
-First of all the book is 1000 pages thick but don’t be afraid it is full of code snippets so the test is much shorter.
+First of all the book is 1000 pages thick but don’t be afraid - it is full of code snippets so the text is much shorter.
 Secondly, I discovered a lot of things I didn’t know so I decided to write a short article about what I’ve learned from the book.

 #### **Data unpacking**

-Data unpacking is a syntax which allows to unpack a data structure to more simple representation.
+Data unpacking is a syntax which allows unpacking of a data structure to more simple representation.
 For example:

 ```python
     t = (10, 20)